AterDev/ater.docs/en/ater.dry/Create and run project.md

 :::image type="content" source="../ images/createSolutionPage.jpg" alt-text="create solution page":::

-## run the solution
+## Run the solution

 Now open the solution using your favorite IDE, or click the Open button directly in Studio.

-### profile
+### Configuration

 Please check the configuration file contents first, including:

 - Configure database connection strings.
-Please configure the relevant connection strings in`ConnectionStrings` in`appsettings.json` under`Http.API`project.
+Please configure the relevant connection strings in `ConnectionStrings` in `appsettings.json` under `Http.API` project.
-- `Cache`configuration of`Components` in configuration file, optional "Redis" or "Memory".
+- `Cache` configuration of `Components` in configuration file, optional "Redis" or "Memory".

 You can refer to the following configuration instructions: